akuzemchak/laravel-yaml-translations/README.md

 ## Installation

-First, add the package to your `composer.json` dependencies:
+First, add the package to your `composer.json` dependencies and run `composer update`:

 ```
 {